Galaxy Note 10 Plus Battery Life: 2 Hours Longer Than OnePlus 7 Pro

 Samsung does sell another phone with a screen size that's nearly identical in the Galaxy S10 5G.
 That handset packs a 6.7-inch screen and an even bigger 4,500 mAh battery.
 On our battery test, the S10 5G lasted a good-but-not-great 10:56.
 However, this was on Verizon's 4G LTE network, which we've found drains phones faster than T-Mobile's network for some reason.

-Head over to our Galaxy Note 10 Plus review in progress to see the other benchmark results, how the cameras stack up to the competition and more.
+Head over to our Samsung Galaxy Note 10 Plus review to see other benchmark results, how the cameras stack up to the competition and early verdict.